justpractical/SpiritLevel/index.md

 <td style="width:40%;vertical-align:top">
 <p>
 There are three different types of measurement, the camera takes and instant snapshot, the target will try to take a measurement but will only record when a stable reading is achieved, the timer will take a measurement after a countdown delay (you can change length of delay in main menu)

+<br><br>
+The Spirit Level includes integrated audio prompts enabling operation without needing to be able to see the screen.
+The frequency of beeps increases as you approach your target angle until you are within your chosen tolerance.
+The pitch indicates the direction you need to move to reach your desired angle.
 </p>
 </td>
 </tr>